 Broken, chipped or cracked teeth aren’t always an emergency, but you should have them examined as soon as possible.
 If you have a relationship with a general dentist, that is the best place to start.
 Often times they can be an invaluable resource to help save teeth.

 However, if the trauma is more significant, your dentist might refer you to a specialist for more advanced care.
 The experts at WisNova Institute of Dental Specialists are prepared to manage almost all types of oral and facial trauma.
-Call the office or schedule online.
+Call the office or request appointment online.